DIYgod/APlayer/docs/README.md

 audio.url | - | audio url
 audio.cover | - | audio cover
 audio.lrc | - | [see more details](https://aplayer.js.org/#/home?id=lrc)
-mutex | true | prevent to play multiple player at the same time, pause other players when this player start play lrc | false | [see more details](https://aplayer.js.org/#/home?id=lrc) listFolded | false | indicate whether list should folded at first
+audio.theme | - | main color when switching to this audio, it has priority over the above theme mutex | true | prevent to play multiple player at the same time, pause other players when this player start play lrc | false | [see more details](https://aplayer.js.org/#/home?id=lrc) listFolded | false | indicate whether list should folded at first